Keir Starmer insists Chagos deal necessary to safeguard national security

 The UK has denied reports that the deal to lease back Diego Garcia would originally cost £90 million a year for 99 years, or almost £9 billion – which, if the cost doubled, would rise to £18 billion.

+It said the negotiations had also “clarified and firmed up the unequivocal understanding that any extension would need to have the consent of Mauritius and the UK”.

+The statement confirmed that following the renegotiation under Mr Ramgoolam “the parties had agreed on an improved agreement on mutually acceptable terms”.

-The Foreign Office also insisted there has been “no change” to the terms for the extension.
+The Foreign Office insisted there had been “no change” to the terms for the extension.

 Foreign Office minister Stephen Doughty told MPs: “The comments of the prime minister of Mauritius are for him to make.
 There has been no change to the substance of the deal, nor the overall quantum agreed.